-While dark chocolate is considered to have more of a bitter flavor compared to milk chocolate, it's still a great dessert.
+While dark chocolate is considered to have more of a bitter flavor compared to milk chocolate, it still makes a great dessert.
 It might not satiate a sweet tooth the way milk chocolate will, but it's still a lovely decadent flavor.
 It pairs well with many fruits and other flavors and is truly a versatile dessert.

 Health Benefits of Dairy-Free Dark Chocolate

 While dark chocolate may be full of sugar and should be consumed in moderation, it's a good option for those times when you want something sweet.
-Dark chocolate isn't just great for those who can't consume milk, it's a delicious treat with many health benefits.
+Dark chocolate isn't just great for those who can't consume milk; it's a delicious treat with many health benefits.
 It's packed full of antioxidants and nutrients like zinc, magnesium, copper, and even potassium.
 Dark chocolate has actually been shown to have more antioxidants than some berries.
 Many dark chocolates also contain caffeine which can put an extra pep in your step.